 First edition of Gregor Reisch's untitled map of the World, widely regarded as the first printed map to provide information concerning Columbus' discoveries in the New World.

-This is the 1st of 4 world maps by Reisch, which appeared in his Margarita Philosophica, first published in Frieburg in 1503.
+This is the first of four world maps by Reisch, which appeared in his Margarita Philosophica, first published in Frieburg in 1503.
 As noted by Suarez in Shedding The Veil (p.
 36), the map includes "the first hint of Columbus' discoveries on a printed map.
 Though Ptolemaic in its geographic content, this map contains a legend which alludes to the discovery of the New World.
-The legend appears on the Ptolemaic landbridge connecting Southeast Asia to Africa.
-It states, in Latin, that here there is not land but sea, in which there are such islands not known to Ptolemy."
+The legend which appears on the Ptolemaic land bridge connecting Southeast Asia to Africa states, in Latin, that " here there is not land but sea, in which there are such islands not known to Ptolemy."
 The islands to which Reisch refers may be either Australasia, the Spice Islands, or most likely, the Caribbean, as Columbus had sailed west in search of a navigable trade route to Asia and was then actively promoting his strongly held belief that he had made landfall in the South China Sea, still unaware that he had in fact discovered a new western continent.
 Hence, the location of the note concerning the discovery of the New World in the landbridge is consistent with Columbus' belief that he had made contact with the islands off the coast of Asia.